spatie/laravel-medialibrary/UPGRADING.md

 - rename `conversion_file_namer` key in the `media-library` config to `file_namer`.
 This will support both the conversions and responsive images from now on.
 More info [in our docs](https://spatie.be/docs/laravel-medialibrary/v9/advanced-usage/naming-generated-files).
 - You will also need to change the value of this configuration key as the previous class was removed, the new default value is `Spatie\MediaLibrary\Support\FileNamer\DefaultFileNamer::class`
 - in several releases of v8 config options were added.
 We recommend going over your config file in `config/media-library.php` and add any options that are present in the default config file that ships with this package.
+- Media collection serialization has changed to support the newly introduced Media Library Pro components.
+If you are returning media collections directly from your controllers or serializing them to json manually then you can retain existing behaviour by setting `use_default_collection_serialization` to `true` inside `config/media-library.php`

 ## From v7 to v8